What is a Caricature? Caricature Definition & Explanation

 It’s a common misconception that caricaturists exaggerate one thing on a person's face.

-What’s actually true is that caricaturist exaggerate EVERYTHING about a person.
+What’s actually true is that caricaturists exaggerate EVERYTHING about a person.
 From your poufy hair to Your tiny ears to your mischievous cockeyed smile to your huge hoop earrings to your long tapered neck.

 We catch and exaggerate it all.

 Exaggeration is a tricky thing.
 There’s a balance that must be reached in any drawing.
-For instance, if someone has a large nose, as an artist, you would of course exaggerate that.
+For instance, if someone has a large nose, as an artist, you would of course, exaggerate that.

-But you would also need to UNDER Exaggerate other features in order to create a good drawing.
-(And meanwhile also maintain a likeness at the same time!)
+But you would also need to UNDER exaggerate other features in order to create a good drawing.
+(And meanwhile, also maintain a likeness at the same time!)

-If for example, I made all the features on a face exaggerated, all I would get would be a large drawing.
+If, for example, I made all the features on a face exaggerated, all I would get would be a large drawing.

 Which brings us to the last feature of a good caricature: